 Jim Crow Laws

-There were white and colored water fountains, bathrooms, and waiting rooms.
-Blacks in Fort Pierce had to sit in the balcony at the Sunrise movie theatre and use beaches specifically designated for them.
-In many places blacks could only be on white beaches if they carried an ID confirming they worked there.
+There were white and “colored” water fountains, bathrooms, and waiting rooms.
+Blacks in Fort Pierce had to sit in the balcony at the Sunrise movie theater and use beaches specifically designated for them.
+In many places, blacks could only be on white beaches if they carried an ID confirming they worked there.
 “Race mixing” was prohibited in Florida until the late 1950s.
 While people today often think of Florida as being somewhat apart from the deep South, in the mid-twentieth century race relations in the Sunshine State were no different from Georgia or Tennessee.
-And from 1890 to 1930, the lynching rate in Florida was the highest in the South.

 For the Highwaymen, selling in the segregated South meant paying careful attention to the rules.
 In the late 1960s and 1970s, movement into white spaces was legal, but it could be contentious, even dangerous.
 When selling door-to-door to businesses, if a salesperson received a negative response to an initial invitation to look at paintings, they quickly moved on.
 A hard sell was not an option.
 If sales were made far from home, a black hotel had to be found for the overnight stay.
 The Highwaymen generally knew it would be across the railroad tracks.